-- Formally booked out from the normal filing system - Tracked if transferred, with a note made or sent to the filing location of the transfer - Returned to the filing location as soon as possible after completion of treatment - Stored securely within the office, arranged so that the record can be found easily if needed urgently - Stored closed when not in use so that contents are not seen accidentally - Inaccessible to members of the public and not left-even for short periods-where they might be looked at by unauthorized persons - Held in secure storage with clear labeling
+- Kept separate from general office document filing systems, i.e. generic intake forms, endof-day balance sheets, company invoices, etc. - Tracked if transferred; if a file is transferred to another entity, a note should be made of the date of transfer and location to which it was transferred - Returned to the filing location as soon as possible after completion of treatment - Stored securely within the office, arranged so that the record can be found easily if needed urgently - Stored closed when not in use so that contents are not seen accidentally - Inaccessible to members of the public and not left-even for short periods-where they might be looked at by unauthorized persons - Held in secure storage with clear labeling